What Is A Timeshare And How Does It Work?

 What Is A Timeshare?

-A timeshare is a vacation property arrangement that allows you to share the cost of a property with others in which several unrelated parties own a fractional share of a property.
+A timeshare is a vacation property arrangement that allows you to share the cost of a property with others, where several unrelated parties own a fractional portion of the property.

-The property could be located just about anywhere, including tropical or mountainside locations.
-In some cases, you can trade your property for another location – you're not always "stuck" going to the same place all the time.
+Timeshare opportunities are located almost anywhere, including tropical or mountainside destinations.
+In some cases, you can trade your property for another location, so you're not always "stuck" going to the same place.

 How Do Timeshares Work?